-The following sets forth the incremental compensation that would be payable by us to each of our executive officers in the event of the executive officer's termination of employment with us under various scenarios, which we refer to as "termination events," including the executive officer's voluntary resignation, involuntary termination for "cause," involuntary termination without "cause," termination by the executive for "good reason," termination in connection with a "change in control," termination in the event of "disability," termination in the event of death, and termination in the event of retirement, where each of these defined terms has the meaning ascribed to it in the Company's policy.
+The following sets forth the incremental compensation that would be payable by us to each of our executive officers in the event of the executive officer's termination of employment with us under various scenarios, which we refer to as "termination events," including the executive officer's voluntary resignation, involuntary termination for "cause," involuntary termination without "cause," termination by the executive for "good reason," termination in connection with a "change in control," termination in the event of "disability." termination in the event of death, and termination in the event of retirement, where each of these defined terms has the meaning ascribed to it in the respective executive's employment agreement.
 In accordance with applicable SEC rules, the following discussion assumes:

-- that the termination event in question occurred on December 31, 2011, the last business day of 2011; and - with respect to calculations based on our stock price, we used \$6.04, which was the reported closing price of our common stock on December 31, 2011.
+- that the termination event in guestion occurred on December 31, 2013, the last business day of 2013; and - · with respect to calculations based on our stock price, we used \$6.89, which was the reported closing price of our common stock on December 31, 2013.